Melanie J. Newton

 Office Location :

-Sidney Smith Hall, Room 2072, 100 St. George Street, Toronto, ON M5S 3G3
+Sidney Smith Hall, 2063 or 2072, 100 St. George Street, Toronto, ON M5S 3G3

 Biography :

-Melanie J. Newton is an Associate Professor of History at the University of Toronto, where she teaches Caribbean and Atlantic World History.
+Melanie J. Newton is Professor of History at the University of Toronto, where she teaches Caribbean and Atlantic World History.
 Her publications include The Children of Africa in the Colonies: Free People of Color in Barbados in the Age of Emancipation (Baton Louisiana State University Press, 2008); “Returns to a Native Land?
 Indigeneity and Decolonization in the Anglophone Caribbean” (Small Axe, vol. 41, July 2013, pp. 108-122) and “Counterpoints of Conquest: The Royal Proclamation of 1763, the Lesser Antilles and the Ethnocartography of Genocide,” William and Mary Quarterly, vol. 79, no. 2, April 2022, 241-282.

 Education: